-The Tehachapi-Cummings County Water District constructed groundwater recharge facilities, which enable the District to store imported State Water Project water in the Tehachapi and Cummings groundwater basins for subsequent extraction and beneficial use.
+The Tehachapi-Cummings County Water District constructed groundwater recharge facilities, which enable the District to store imported State Water Project (SWP) water in the Tehachapi and Cummings groundwater basins for subsequent extraction and beneficial use.
 This banking program has significantly improved both water supply and quality in the Cummings Basin and has helped ensure adequate local water supplies during drought years.
 The District began recharge operations during 1995.

 The Bear Valley Community Services District (BVCSD) constructed new wells in the Cummings Basin and installed a transmission pipeline to convey recovered State Water Project water for delivery within the BVCSD water service area.
 The BVCSD began its Cummings Basin extraction of imported water in June 1997.
 The groundwater extracted from the Cummings Basin under this recharge/recovery arrangement is imported State Water Project water and is not a portion of the native safe yield.
 In 2004, the District's new lateral extending north from its Mainline was fully operational.
 SWP water deliveries to the northern end of Cummings Valley helped correct a localized cone of depression which had formed in this area.
-In addition, the District assisted Bear Valley CSD, CCI, Grimmway Farms and Tehachapi Turf to enter into an In Lieu Agreement whereby the farmers agreed to use SWP water delivered through the District's new lateral in lieu of groundwater; and CCI and BVCSD agreed to pay the farmers the differential in costs.
+In addition, the District assisted Bear Valley CSD, the California Correctional Institute (CCI), Grimmway Farms and Tehachapi Turf to enter into an In Lieu Agreement whereby the farmers agreed to use SWP water delivered through the District's new lateral in lieu of groundwater; and CCI and BVCSD agreed to pay the farmers the differential in costs.
 This program was successful, but is no longer being used.

-The District acquired all of the right of way needed for the Cummings Valley Lateral Modifications Project, a new 3.8 mile pipeline connecting the District's Mainline in Brite Valley with the District's new lateral in Cummings Valley, thereby eliminating the need for an additional pump plant.
-A turnout will be installed where the new line crosses Chanac Creek to enable the District to increase the amount of SWP water discharged into Chanac Creek for recharge of the Cummings Basin.
-The first phase of this project, from Bailey Road to the Chanac Creek recharge site was completed in 2011.
+The District acquired all of the right of way needed for the Cummings Valley Lateral Modifications Project, a proposed 3.8 mile pipeline to connect the District's Mainline in Brite Valley with the District's new lateral in Cummings Valley, which would eliminate the need for an additional pump plant.
+A turnout will be installed where the proposed pipeline will cross Chanac Creek to enable the District to increase the amount of SWP water discharged into Chanac Creek for recharge of the Cummings Basin.
+The first phase of this project, from Bailey Road to the 19-acre recharge site was completed in 2011.

 Resolution 20-11 was adopted by the Board of Directors on December 21, 2011.
 This resolution amended the rules and regulations for the sale, use and distribution of water by adopting a new form of Term M&I Agreement for recharge water customers.
-The four new elements of this Term M&I Agreement include: A 10-year term with an evergreen provision, which provides a water supply assurance to the water purveyors so they are able to approve development projects and water supply assessments.
-The contract will have an ultimate termination date of December 31, 2039, concurrent with the expiration of the State Water Project contract; Establishes banked water reserve accounts.
+The four new elements of this Term M&I Agreement are: First, a 10-year term with an evergreen provision, which provides a water supply assurance to the water purveyors so they are able to approve development projects and water supply assessments.
+The contract will have an ultimate termination date of December 31, 2039, concurrent with the expiration of the State Water Project contract.
+Second, banked water reserve accounts are required.
 Water purveyors are being asked to put a five-year water supply in the ground, which would be equal to a five-year imported water requirement.
-This can be accumulated over a 10-year period; This agreement also limits the amount of imported water that the District is committed to furnish, by the amounts shown in the Tehachapi Regional Urban Water Management Plan for 2040; and This agreement customers from the District's State Water Project water supply.
-The rules and regulations for the sale, use and distribution of water, is attached at Exhibit C to this report.
+This can be accumulated over a 10-year period.
+Third, the amount of imported water that the District is committed to furnish is limited by the amounts shown in the Tehachapi Regional Urban Water Management Plan for 2040.
+Fourth, the agreement reiterates the District's State Water Project water supply.
+The rules and regulations for the sale, use and distribution of water are attached as Exhibit C to this report.